 - 3.8 In line with section 52Y, we consider that the starting point when reviewing the IMs, and considering amendments to IMs, is the IMs in force at the start of the review. - 3.9 In practice, our review of the IMs involves reviewing every IM policy decision and the implementation of each decision in the relevant IM determination(s).
-In the 2016 IM review, we documented every IM policy decision and assigned each decision a code and decision number (eg, 'CA01' for cost allocation IM decision number 1).66 We propose continuing to use this approach to documenting IM decisions in this IM Review.
+In the 2016 IM review, we documented every IM policy decision and assigned each decision a code and decision number (eg, 'CA01' for cost allocation IM decision number 1).
+We will continue with this approach to documenting IM decisions in this IM Review.